 Arkus sighed, exaggerating the motion, as if replying to the question would take great effort,

-"No Salaco, if I couldn't understand you I wouldn't have answered before.
-Sometimes I question which one of us is the actual urchin."
+"No Salaco, if I couldn't understand you I wouldn't have answered before"

-Before Xerath could intervene the nobleman attempted to punch the teenager, but the reactions were immediate.
+The aristocrat went red-faced and before Xerath could intervene the nobleman attempted to punch the teenager.

 The mysterious female; a teenager maybe?
-Xerath wondered, she certainly didn't look as old as Damas; caught Salaco's forearm mid lunge.
-Her violet eyes flashed dangerously at the aristocrat, who grudging pulled back.
+Xerath wondered, she certainly didn't look as old as Damas ; caught Salaco's forearm mid lunge.
+Her violet eyes flashed dangerously at the aristocrat, who seemed to possess an inkling of defiance before he grudgingly pulled back.

 A raised eyebrow was his only reaction.